STUDENTJOB BLOG

 If you like the idea of designing websites but you don't want to physically code one, UI/UX design might be for you.
 UI/UX designers work with developers on the aesthetics of websites and how users navigate around them.

-To succeed in this field, you need to combine your creative abilities with a solid understanding of the technical tools and methodologies that guide user behaviour.
+To succeed in this field, you need to combine your creative abilities with a solid understanding of the technical tools and methodologies that guide user behavior.

 Skills to develop